The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 1. Plate or Dumbell Belt Squat

-The plate or dumbbell belt squat is the closest variation that you can do to the traditional belt squat.
+The plate or dumbbell belt squat is the closest variation you can do to the traditional belt squat.

 You will load the movement by attaching plates or dumbbells to a chain that is hanging around your waist with a dip belt.

-You can increase the range of motion of this variation by standing on risers, which I would definitely recommend otherwise the plates or dumbbells will hit the floor before you get adequate depth.
+You can increase the range of motion of this variation by standing on risers, which I would definitely recommend; otherwise, the plates or dumbbells will hit the floor before you get adequate depth.

 How To Do It

-- Attach a chain (or rope/band) to your lifting belt.
+- Attach a chain (or rope/band) to your lifting belt

-- Let the chain hang between your feet and use that end of the chain to strap on plates or dumbbells
+- Let the chain hang between your feet, and use that end of the chain to strap on plates or dumbbells

 - Lower your hips to the floor until your thighs are at or below parallel

-- Stand up explosively maintaining the balance on your mid-foot
+- Stand up explosively, maintaining the balance on your mid-foot

 Pro Tip